adamsilver/fdpb/01-a-registration-form.md

 ## The Question Protocol

 One powerful and *natural* way to reduce the size of a form is to use the Question Protocol[^] by the Government Digital Service.
-It urges you to determine what information is needed and why.
-Only then can you justify the existence of each question (or form field).
+It helps ensure you know why you are asking every question (or form field).

 Does the registration form need to collect first name, last name, email address and password?
 Are there better or alternative ways to ask for this information that simplifies the experience?

 In all likeliness you don't need to ask for the user's first and last name just to register.
 If you need that information later, for whatever reason, then ask for it then.
-By removing these fields, we've reduced the size of the form by 50% - without resorting to novel and problematic patterns.
+By removing these fields, we can half the size of the form.
+All without resorting to novel and problematic patterns.

 ### No Password Sign In

 One way to avoid asking users for a password is to use the No Password Sign In pattern.
-It works by leveraging the security of email (which already has a password).
+It works by leveraging the security of email (which already needs a password).
 Users only have to enter their email address and the service sends a special link to their inbox.
 Clicking it, logs the user into the service immediately.

 ![Medium No Password Sign In](./images/01/no-password.png)